arduino/docs-content/content/arduino-cloud/01.getting-started/09.arduino-cloud-for-business/contend.md

 ![List of devices in your Arduino IoT Cloud](assets/devices-list.png "List of devices in your Arduino IoT Cloud")

-##### Device Provisioning With Arduino Cloud CLI
+#### Device Provisioning With Arduino Cloud CLI

-If you need to provision more than one device at a time or you prefer to work through your terminal, we have the right tool for you: [Arduino Cloud CLI](https://github.com/arduino/arduino-cloud-cli).
+If you need to provision more than one device at a time or you prefer to work through your terminal window, we have the right tool for you: [Arduino Cloud CLI](https://github.com/arduino/arduino-cloud-cli).

 In order to proceed with the onboarding, check [this tutorial](https://docs.arduino.cc/arduino-cloud/getting-started/arduino-cloud-cli), it will explain to you all the required steps to provision your board through your terminal.

-#### Assign A Thing To Your Device
+### Assign A Thing To Your Device

 As already said, once a device is successfully configured, it appears in the "Devices" list and can be used to create a Thing, or can be linked to an existing Thing.

 In order to use your devices in IoT Cloud, you need to associate a Thing to each of them.
-A Thing is an abstract concept that holds the configuration of some variables and other settings, as well as the history of the data collected for the variables.
+A Thing is an abstract concept that holds the configuration of some variables and other settings, as well as the history of the data collected for those variables.

 To create a Thing, click on **Create Thing** next to the device of your interest and your Thing will be automatically created for you.
 At this point, you can start updating it.